Deltares/ra2ce/docs/showcases/index.rst

 Showcases
 =========

-Real-world applications of RA2CE demonstrating how hazard exposure, network criticality, and economic risk estimation can be combined in a single integrated workflow.
+Real-world applications of RA2CE demonstrating how hazard exposure, network criticality, accessibility, and damage assessments can be integrated to inform climate-resilient infrastructure planning and adaptation strategies (non-exhaustive).
 .. raw:: html

     <!-- Load Leaflet with AMD detection disabled so window.L is always set globally.